The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

-To model DESI ELGs, we adopt a `modified SHAM' approach as described in section~3.1 of \citet{RodriguezTorres17}, which was previously applied to the BigMultiDark Planck simulations to build eBOSS-QSO lightcones.
-This modification allows the use of SHAM-like methods to model incomplete tracers for which normal SHAM would not typically be possible such as both ELGs and QSOs.
-However, instead of using $V_\mathrm{max}$, the maximum circular velocity supportable by the halo for a single snapshot \citep[as done in][]{RodriguezTorres17}, we use $V_\mathrm{peak}$, which is the maximum circular velocity that a halo can support at any point in its accretion history.
-This modification accounts for the incompleteness of the tracer population in terms of halo mass or luminosity/stellar mass \citep[see also][for the same method applied to {[OII]} galaxy emitters]{Favole2017}.
+To model the DESI ELGs and QSOs, we adopt a modified SHAM approach as described in section~3.1 of \citet{rodrigueztorres17}, which was previously applied to the BigMultiDark Planck simulations to build eBOSS-QSO lightcones.
+This modification allows the use of SHAM-like methods to model incomplete tracers such as ELGs and QSOs, for which traditional SHAM would not typically be possible such as both ELGs and QSOs.
+However, we use $V_\mathrm{peak}$ instead of $V_\mathrm{max}$, the maximum circular velocity, adopted in \citet{rodrigueztorres17}.
+The modification from \citet{rodrigueztorres17} accounts for the incompleteness of the tracer population in terms of halo mass or luminosity/stellar mass \citep[see also][for the same method applied to {[O\textsc{ii}]} galaxy emitters]{Favole2017}.

+This methodology is implemented by selecting (sub)halo samples from \textsc{Uchuu} adopting independent Gaussian distributions for central and satellite galaxies with the same mean $V_\mathrm{peak}$ ($V_\mathrm{mean}$) and standard deviation $\sigma_V$.
+This is performed separately for ELGs and QSOs using different $V_\mathrm{mean}$ and $\sigma_V$.
+The Gaussian distributions are normalized to match the observed ELG/QSO number densities, with the satellite fraction ($f_\mathrm{sat}$) treated as a free parameter in each case.
+This can be expressed in the form as described in \citet{rodrigueztorres17}.